Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 Kiwengwa beach is located on the northeast coast of Zanzibar.

-Some people call it Maldives beach, because of nature and luxurious resorts and hotels.
+Some people call it Maldives beach, because of its nature and luxurious resorts and hotels.

 It’s such a wonderful feeling to be alone on the beach!